type

 3. Why This Design?

-Why Q, K, V, O but not FFN?
+Why apply LoRA to Q, K, V, O but not the FFN?

-The effective scaling ratio is α/r = 8, which amplifies the LoRA update magnitude.
-This is particularly important for petroleum-domain adaptation, where the lexical shift from general-domain text is large.
-Our hyperparameter search confirmed that α dominates performance (importance = 0.97 via fANOVA).
+This setting results in an effective scaling factor of α/r = 8, which amplifies the contribution of the LoRA updates.
+This is particularly helpful for petroleum-domain adaptation, where the vocabulary and terminology differ significantly from general-domain text.
+Our hyperparameter search also showed that α had the strongest impact on performance (importance score = 0.97 based on fANOVA).

 Why freeze the base model?